-Welcome to Great War Lancaster, a collection of four related sites that explore Lancaster’s experiences in the First World War.
-These sites are produced as a collaboration between Lancaster Military Heritage Group and Lancaster University’s Department of History and School of Computing & Communications.
-We are also grateful to a range of other partners whose contributions are specified on particular sites.
+Although we have now expanded, this project started as Great War Lancaster, a collaboration between Lancaster Military Heritage Group (LMHG) and Lancaster University’s Department of History and School of Computing & Communications along with a range of other partners whose contributions are specified on particular sites.

-Reveille: Lancaster War Memorials: Records details of war memorials in the Lancaster district and provides details about the 2,700 plus men and women named on them.
+Reveille: Lancaster War Memorials: Created by Lancaster Military Heritage Group, this site records details of war memorials in the Lancaster district and provides details about the 2,700 plus men and women named on them.

-Streets of Mourning: Drawing from the Reveille: Lancaster War Memorials material, this provides details of the over 1,000 “Men of Lancaster” killed in the First World War.
+Streets of Mourning: A collaboration between LMHG and Lancaster University, this site draws on the Reveille: Lancaster War Memorials material, to provide details of the over 1,000 “Men of Lancaster” killed in the First World War.
 These can be investigated through a map-based interface that allows you to find details by street, by school, and by surname.

 The Great War Trail App: A self-guided walking tour of Lancaster in the Great War that can be downloaded to your smart-phone or similar device.